amarkumar021/LendingClubCaseStudy/README.md

 ## Technologies Used
+- Pandas - version 2.2.1
-- library - version 1.0
+- NumPy - version 2.2.1
-- library - version 2.0
+- Matplotlib - version 3.10
-- library - version 3.0
+- Seaborn - version 0.13.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- I would like to express my gratitude to upGrad for their invaluable guidance and support for this project.
+- I extend my sincere thanks to my teammate Mayur for his collaborative efforts and dedication to achieving our goals.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by @amarkumar021 - feel free to contact me!

 <!-- Optional -->